-After switching to a VPS and LiteSpeed server, I started using LiteSpeed Cache plugin which offers a big advantage on LiteSpeed servers.
+After switching to an UpCloud VPS running LiteSpeed server, I started using LiteSpeed Cache plugin which offers a big advantage on LiteSpeed servers.

 Bummer!
 I stopped using ads.
 Wha..!
 How am I supposed to make money now?
 Yes this is exactly what I thought before removing those ads from my blog.
 Why, you ask?
 Because PageSpeed results told me they were slowing my blog down.

-Now, for any website – big or small, ads are one of the primary sources of income.
-But if you think ads can make you millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
+Now, for a blog – big or small, ads are one of the primary sources of income.
+But if you think AdSense ads can make you millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
 In the era of ad blocking, you can’t really rely on conventional ad methods like AdSense.
 They’re blocked most of the time – and those who actually view them might not even pay attention, let alone clicking them.

 My AdSense used to take nearly a year before reaching $100 – the minimum you need in order to be paid out.
 This is why I didn’t think twice before completely removing AdSense code when I saw it slowing my blog down.
 I also removed Amazon’s recommendation ads and I saw further improvement in PageSpeed score.

 I was now very close to jump beyond 90 and I just did.

 Yep, that’s what I just did.
 PageSpeed told me Analytics was also a small hurdle in my blog’s performance.
 How dare you?
 I asked as I removed the tracking code from my blog.
 And the orange recommendation was gone from PageSpeed results.